-No. Interviews are optional, but recommended when possible.
+Interviews are optional, but are offered to rising seniors.
 Interviews can be helpful in discerning the match between the student and the College.
 The interview is a conversation in which both the interviewer and the prospective student can share information and ask relevant questions.
 Interviews also provide students with a way of explaining the information presented in the application more vividly.
-Interviews, like attending other events sponsored by the college, demonstrate the applicant's interest in the College.
-Interviews may be conducted by admission officers, senior interns, or alumni interviewers.
-Phone/Skype interviews are available as needed.
+Schedule an interview.

 AP courses demonstrate a commitment to challenging coursework and are excellent classes to take for college preparation.
 We do give College credit to students with scores of 4 and/or 5 on the College Board Advance Placement Tests.
 A score of 5 is required for English (Language and Composition, and Literature and Composition), History (American, European and World), Economics (both microeconomics and macroeconomics), Music Theory, Spanish Language, Biology and Physics C.